Think Twice Before You Judge: Mixture of Dual Reasoning Experts for Multimodal Sarcasm Detection: Methodology

 \subsection{Architecture of MiDRE}

 Our proposed model, MiDRE, detects sarcasm by reasoning from two complementary perspectives: (1) the content itself, and (2) the content enriched with external rationales.
-As shown in Figure~\ref{fig:model}, the internal reasoning expert ($IR$) captures inherent sarcastic cues directly from the input, using visual and textual features extracted via CLIP encoders.
-To identify sarcasm using both content and external knowledge, we first introduce a Rationale Generation Module that leverages a pre-trained LVLM with chain-of-thought prompting to generate structured, modality-specific sarcasm rationales across three views: image, text, and combined image-text.
-The external reasoning expert ($ER$) performs deeper reasoning using LLM-encoded representations of the input text and generated rationales, alongside CLIP-based image embeddings for visual context.
-A learnable gating network then adaptively fuses the outputs of $ER$ and the $IR$, allowing the model to balance reliance on external rationales versus direct image-text cues for more accurate and robust sarcasm detection.
-This combination of $IR$, $ER$ and gating is incorporated in all encoder layers of an encoder-decoder based LLM.
+As shown in Figure~\ref{fig:model}, the internal reasoning expert \textit{IRE} captures inherent sarcastic cues directly from the input, using visual and textual features extracted via CLIP encoders.
+To identify sarcasm using both content and external knowledge, we first introduce a Rationale Generation Module that leverages a pre-trained LVLM with CoT prompting to generate structured, modality-specific sarcasm rationales across three views: image, text, and combined image-text.
+The external reasoning expert \textit{ERE} performs deeper reasoning using LLM-embedded representations of the input text and generated rationales, alongside CLIP-based image embeddings.
+A learnable gating network then adaptively fuses the outputs of \textit{ERE} and the \textit{IRE}, allowing the model to balance its reliance on external rationales versus direct image-text cues for more accurate and robust sarcasm detection.
+This combination of \textit{IRE}, \textit{ERE} and gating is incorporated in all encoder layers of an encoder-decoder based LLM to enable dynamic expert selection at multiple levels of representation.
+This would ensure that both internal and external reasoning cues are effectively leveraged throughout the model’s processing pipeline.